Not an End,

 The goal is realistic.
 It’s not too ambitious (like aiming to exercise for two hours daily).
 Exercising for 20 minutes three times a week is a manageable amount of physical activity for most people.

 This goal supports the broader objective of improving your health, which can positively impact other areas of your life, such as energy, mood, and overall well-being.
-Because it is manageable, you can balance it with goals in multiple areas of your life without requiring an excessive or unbalanced time
+Because it is manageable, you can balance it with goals in multiple areas of your life without requiring an excessive or unbalanced time commitment.

 The goal has a clear deadline: for the next month.
 This creates focus and allows for a review after the month to determine if the goal was achieved and whether it needs to be adjusted moving forward.